LTOFFICIALUK/splitzdotfun/docs/token-launching.md

 ## Overview

-SplitzFun integrates with the Bags API to create Solana tokens with automatic royalty routing.
-When you launch a token, you're not just creating a tradable asset—you're building an ecosystem where social influence translates directly into financial value.
+SplitzFun integrates with the Bags Shared Fees API to create Solana tokens with automatic fee distribution.
+When you launch a token, you're not just creating a tradable asset—you're building an ecosystem where social influence translates directly into financial value through shared fees.

 ### What Makes SplitzFun Tokens Special

-- **Built-in Royalties**: Automatic royalty distribution to creators and influencers
+- **Built-in Shared Fees**: Automatic fee distribution to creators and platform
 - **Ownership Rights**: Tradeable ownership stakes like startup equity
 - **Community Governance**: Holders can participate in decision-making
 - **Transparent Analytics**: Real-time tracking of performance and earnings